 Does the Math Department offer a Master’s Degree?

-We do not offer a Master’s Degree to non-matriculated students.
-For outside (non-Stanford) applicants, the Mathematics Department offers admission to the PhD program only.
-A list of all graduate programs at Stanford can be found here: https://studentaffairs.stanford.edu/gradadmissions/programs
+For non-Stanford applicants, the Mathematics Department offers admission to the PhD program only.
+A list of all graduate programs at Stanford can be found here: https://gradadmissions.stanford.edu/programs

 What fields of mathematics can students study in the PhD program?

 How many years of study is the PhD program?

 If admitted to the PhD program, will I receive financial aid?

 All admitted PhD students who make satisfactory progress are fully funded for five years.
 Funding sources include department fellowships, teaching assistantships and research assistantships.

 In addition, applicants are encouraged to apply for fellowships outside the department.
 See the Fellowships Opportunities section above for some of the opportunities available, including some of the fellowships received by our students in recent years.

 Can I visit the department as a prospective applicant?